Society for Information Management: Boston chapter

-Past and current presidents (chair) of the Boston chapter

 Portland chapter

 The Portland Chapter of SIM was initially formed as a satellite of the Seattle SIM Chapter in 1996 through the efforts of Bill Harrison, Norm Alexander, Liz Alexander, Bill Henderson, and Fred Pond.
 Independent since 1999, the Portland Chapter primarily draws members from the Portland, Oregon, and Vancouver, Washington areas but also has many active members from the Salem and Corvallis regions.
 As of mid-2020, the chapter boasts more than 170 active members.
 The region is home to 2.46 million people(2020 Census), over 20 colleges and universities, and two professional sports teams.
 Besides being known for high-tech manufacturing, Portland is home to the highest number of athletic apparel and outdoor recreation companies in the United States.
 Locally headquartered firms include Nike and Columbia Sportswear.
 In addition, the North American headquarters of Adidas, Keen, Danner Boots, SnowPeak, Poler Outdoor Stuff, Wildfang, and Leatherman.
 International brands such as Nau, Lucy, Dakine, and Under Armour also have a significant presence in Greater Portland.

-Past and current presidents of the portland chapter

 St. Louis chapter

 The St. Louis Chapter of SIM was formed in 2004 through the efforts of Bob Rouse, Eric Gorham, Judy Winkler, David Kocs, Terry Werner and many RLF graduates.
 The first meeting was held at Southwestern Bell (now ATT) in May 2004 with Darwin John as the speaker.
 Geographically, the chapter includes the metropolitan St. Louis region, including surrounding counties in Missouri and Illinois; the region is home to 2.9 million people, 16 colleges and universities, and 9 Fortune 500 companies.

 The St. Louis SIM Charter was received at the New York SIMposium in the fall of 2004.
 Since then many chapter members have served on national SIM boards and committees.

-From its beginning the Chapter concentrated on leadership programs at monthly meetings.
+From its beginning, the Chapter concentrated on leadership programs at monthly meetings.
 In 2006 it established the annual Leadership Workshop, a 2.5-day event featuring CIO leaders and networking opportunities.
-In 2007 Paul Klover organized the first Charity Golf Tournament; it annually provides scholarships for undergraduate students in greater St. Louis.
+In 2007 Paul Klover organized the first Charity Golf Tournament; proceeds are donated to area non-profits.